 3. Define the daily action

 What specific task can you execute daily during that specified time window to move towards your goal?
-It can be one lesson of Pimsleur program.
+It can be one lesson of Pimsleur Language Program.
 Or one GermanPod101 podcast.
 Or one short story in Beelinguapp.

 4. Eliminate the obsctacles